 - Certain tumors respond differently to specific drug therapy options.
 Research is now focused on protein biomarkers and gene mutations that give rise to the tumor.
 With this information, caregivers can match customized chemotherapy and other drug treatments for advanced NSCLC patients.

-- Gefitinib (Iressa), erlotinib (Tarceva), crizotinib (Xalkori), and afatinib (Gilotrif) are among the newer agents being used for treatment based on this type of testing.
+- Gefitinib (Iressa), erlotinib (Tarceva), crizotinib (Xalkori), and afatinib (Gilotrif) are among the newer targeted biological agents being used for treatment.

 - For people with advanced stage NSCLC, a palliative care program started at the time of diagnosis and continued throughout the continuum of care (combined with standard cancer treatments) has shown to improve survival, quality of life, and mood.

-Although lung cancer accounts for only 13% of all newly-diagnosed cancers in the United States, it is the leading cause of cancer death in U.S. men and women.
+Although lung cancer accounts for only 13% of all newly-diagnosed cancers in the United States, it is the leading cause of cancer death in American men and women.
+Globally, lung cancer is the first cause of cancer death in men and is only surpassed by breast cancer in women.
 It is more deadly than colon, breast, and prostate cancers combined.
 About 160,000 people die from lung cancer each year.
-Death rates have been declining in men over the past decade, and they have about stabilized in women.
+Death rates have been declining in men and women over the past decade.

 The LungsThe lungs are 2 spongy organs surrounded by a thin moist membrane called the